Chlamydia In The Mouth (Oral Chlamydia)

 • A persistent sore throat unresponsive to standard antibiotics e.g penicillin

-What are the symptoms? – interestingly the vast majority of people who have chlamydia in the mouth are completely unaware of this.
-Usually, it does not cause any symptoms at all.
-It is unlikely you will have any symptoms.
+The vast majority of people who have chlamydia in the mouth are completely unaware of this as it does not cause any symptoms at all.
+It is highly unlikely you will have any symptoms.

-Sore throats as a symptom – these are very common anyway and are most often due to other common, non-STI viruses and bacteria which frequently occur in the back of the throat.
+Sore throats are very common anyway and are most often due to other common, non-STI viruses and bacteria which frequently occur in the back of the throat.

 • Symptoms of pelvic inflammatory disorder: